 These days we see Gujarati people are explored in a specific way on TV and in films, it might have created a perspective about them in the people.
 This movie, rather than going that way, explores more realistic characters, and that is an appreciable work.

 The supporting roles are played by some fine actors.
 There is no female lead or remarkable female character in the movie!
 In fact, Chandrika (Babu’s wife) makes her presence felt though mentions only.
 Same for Anmol’s wife (hardly a couple of references for her there).
 But, you don’t miss female characters.
 That is the completeness of the movie.
 And yet, the way Babu remembers his wife, it shows how much they both were in love with each other.

 There are many scenes of the movie which will live with you forever.
 Be it the conversation between Dhiru and Babu at the airport, Babu’s taking a trip in Victoria, conversations between Babu and Dattatreya, Dhiru’s scenes,… well, the list is long and then we will have spoilers, so let us avoid it.

 The editing is good and the use of sketches at various conjectures is really effective.

 Of course, the multiplex audience may find the story moving at a low speed.
-There is no melodrama or larger than the life scenes, and it may not make a connect with today’s movie audience on first glance.
+There is no melodrama or larger than the life scenes, and it may not make a connection with today’s movie audience on first glance.

 Did you watch the movie?
 Or Are you planning to watch it?
-Which part of the movie you like the best?
+Which part of the movie do you like the best?
 What is the most effective scene of the movie according to you?
 Is there anything you want to share about this movie or this article?
 Are you going to purchase it when available on DVD?
 Do not hesitate, go ahead and leave your comments below.
 And yes, do not forget to share this article with your friends over various social networks via Twitter, Facebook, Google Plus and others.
-And yes, you may like to subscribe to our RSS feeds and follow us on various Social networks to get latest updates for the site to land right in your mail box.
+And yes, you may like to subscribe to our RSS feeds and follow us on various Social networks to get the latest updates for the site to land right in your mail box.